joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 - the first byte of every internal key is the `level: u8` of the node
 - the rest of of the internal key `key[1..]` is the (external) key of the node’s _first leaf entry_
-- the first `K` bytes of the every internal value are the node’s hash
+- the first `K` bytes of the internal value are the node’s hash
 - leaf nodes store their external value after the hash, in the remaining bytes `value[K..]` of the internal value

 The most interesting aspect of this mapping is that no parent-to-child or sibling-to-sibling links have to be explicitly represented, since those traversals can be done using the underlying key/value store with the information already present in each node.
 Given a parent `(l, k)`, we know its first child has internal key `[l-1, ...k]`.
 How about sibling iteration?
 Easy!
 We iterate over internal entries, breaking when the next internal key has the wrong level byte or when the next entry’s hash (internal `value[0..K]`) is less than `2^32/Q`, since that means it’s the first child of the next parent.
 Another serendipitous benefit of content-defined chunking!